joshbrew/hifart-gan/README.md

 # hifart-gan
 HiFi-GAN optimized to about 40%-50% faster than the [original](https://github.com/jik876/hifi-gan) without tweaking model parameters just the train.py.
 Also with a fart sound library to train it to... well yeah.
 No idea if it converges, it takes like a week on a 3070 and I don't have a spare to leave running.
+If it doesn't work just replace the original files and there are a few fixes GPT can make for you in train.py and meldataset.py.
+Follow [AddingData.md](./AddingData.md) for how to add your datasets.
+There are a few relpaths you may need to change.

 For even more data: https://www.kaggle.com/datasets/alecledoux/fart-recordings-dataset